Events are a valuable element of how advisors build relationships with clients. Whether it’s a meeting, an appreciation banquet, or… Read More

 • Jess Liberi • October 6, 2020

 This is the second blog in a three-part series on serving the underserved millennial generation—you can read the first post here to learn about new pricing models for financial planning.
-This post will discuss the underlying trends behind evolving expectations for great digital experiences and how advisors can meet this high expectations to build trust with the next generation of investors.
+This post will discuss the underlying trends behind evolving expectations for great digital experiences and how advisors can meet these high expectations to build trust when providing financial planning for millennials.

 As the Baby Boomers retire and leave the workforce, Millennials are accumulating wealth and nearing the peak earning stages of their financial lifecycles.
 This new generation holds an entirely different set of values, and financial professionals must redefine the playbook for engagement.